senecajs/seneca-in-practice/problems/client/problem.md

 seneca.use('math')
 ```
 The client must add the number passed as parameters (use `process.argv`) and
 print out the result using `console.log`.
+Keep in mind that process.argv are passed as
+string so you might want to transform them into numbers.

 Remember also to require math module using: